-- Experiences on a specific UCWbL team and learning experiences from that
+- Experiences on an UCWbL team

 - Favorite tutoring strategies and why they work

-- Reflections on learning to be a peer writing tutor and specific observations or developments from that ongoing process
+- Reflections on learning to be a peer writing tutor

 Some blogs/websites to respond to:

-- PeerCentered is another blog for tutors and by tutors, in a collaborative style (written by tutors around the world) and is a good resource for potentially controversial things to respond to (because it’s written by many people and not curated by an editorial board)
+- PeerCentered is a blog for tutors and by tutors, in a collaborative style (written by tutors around the world) and is a good resource for potentially controversial things to respond to (because it’s written by many people and not curated by an editorial board)

 - The Dangling Modifier is a writing center newsletter geared at connecting writing centers and publishes research-based and tutor experience-based content